 He has participated in numerous diverse engagements, serving clients that include private and public entities, financial services and law firms, and high-net-worth individuals with asset recoveries, domestic and international due diligence, litigation support, employment issues, and business intelligence.

-Since joining Kroll in 2004, Julian has led and participated in a wide range of assignments, including internal fraud investigations, the Foreign Corrupt Practices Act, counterfeit and intellectual property matters, asset searches and recovery, transaction due diligence, and business and competitive intelligence matters for clients around the world.
+Since joining Kroll in 2004, Julian has led and participated in a wide range of assignments, including internal fraud investigations, the Foreign Corrupt Practices Act (FCPA), counterfeit and intellectual property (IP) matters, asset searches and recovery, transaction due diligence, and business and competitive intelligence matters for clients around the world.
 Other areas of expertise include litigation support investigations, trade secret theft, proxy fights and hostile takeovers, and employment issues.

 Working with Kroll’s Cyber Risk practice, he has led a number of cyber security assessments for mid-market and Fortune 500 firms.
 His assignments in this area have involved comprehensive assessments of an organization’s protection of physical and electronic data; evaluation of systems, applications and relationships with third parties; and a company’s ability to detect, respond to and mitigate threats.